Asian shares sink, tracking Friday’s retreat on Wall Street

 BANGKOK (AP) — Shares tumbled in Asia on Monday after Wall Street ended last week with a broad retreat, while Thailand’s market saw a moderate loss following a general election that appeared likely to keep the incumbent, junta-backed prime minister in power.

-Investors are awaiting China-U.S. trade talks that are due to resume Thursday in Beijing.
+Investors are looking ahead to China-U.S. trade talks that are due to resume Thursday in Beijing.

-Thailand’s SET dropped 0.9 percent after a military-backed party won the most votes in the country’s first election since a 2014 coup after tilting the electoral system in its favor.
+Thailand’s SET dropped 0.9 percent after a military-backed party prevailed in the country’s first election since a 2014 coup, after tilting the electoral system in its favor.
 The outcome is likely to add to nearly two decades of political instability in Thailand.

 The preliminary results raise the likelihood that Prayut Chan-ocha, will stay on as prime minister with backing from a coalition.